qu8n/smile-dashboard/README.md

 }
 ```

-To ease the processing of transforming and processing nested graph data into a table format, we "flatten" the data schema so that nested fields are also represented as top-level fields in the queried result.
+To simplify the process of transforming and processing nested graph data into a table format, we "flatten" the data schema via GraphQL custom resolvers so that nested fields (`field2` and `field3` in this example) are also represented as top-level fields in the queried result.

-For example, the above query would be transformed into the following:
+The above query is transformed into the following:

 <table>
 <tr>